benmvp/migrate-react-hooks-minishop/src/02-effects/README.md

 ## 💡 Exercises

-In [`App.js`](./App.js), convert the `App` class component into a function component using the `useEffect` hook.
+In [`App.js`](./App.js), convert the `App` class component into a function component using the `useEffect` hook to make the API request and update the state with the API response.

+(If at any point you get stuck, you can take a peek at the [answers](./answers/App.js))

 ## 🤓 Bonus!

 ### 1. Polling

 Add polling to the app such that it will continually retrieve new results after a configurable amount of seconds.
-Add a `pollInterval` prop to `App` and have it default to 30 seconds.
+Add a `pollInterval` prop to `App` and have it default to 10 seconds.
 Verify that if you change `pollInterval` in the React Developer Tools the previous interval is cleaned up and a new one is created.

 ### 2. Async `useEffect`